xf-shi/ML-for-Transaction-Costs/README.md

 | `phi_stm_bar` | collection of the frictionless positions throughout the trading horizon, <img src="https://latex.codecogs.com/gif.latex?\{\bar{\varphi_t}\}" /> |
 | `phi_dot_stm` | output of the neural network <img src="https://latex.codecogs.com/gif.latex?F^{\theta} " />, collection of the frictional trading rate throughout the trading horizon, <img src="https://latex.codecogs.com/gif.latex?\{\dot{\varphi_t}\}" /> |

-## Pasting Algorithm
+## ST-Hedging Algorithm
-For the detailed implementation of the Pasting Algorithm, see the class `DynamicsFactory` in [`SingleAgent-Stage2/SingleAgentPipe.py`](./SingleAgent-Stage2/SingleAgentPipe.py);
+For the detailed implementation of the ST-Hedging Algorithm, see the class `DynamicsFactory` in [`SingleAgent-Stage2/SingleAgentPipe.py`](./SingleAgent-Stage2/SingleAgentPipe.py);
-The core dynamic is defined in the function `pasting`, and the key variables in the code are summarized below:
+The core dynamic is defined in the function `st_hedging`, and the key variables in the code are summarized below:
 | Variable | Meaning |
 | --- | ---  |
 | `M`  | cut-off value for the trading horizon considered as long enough for the leading-order solution   |